Face The Storm

-A Foundation for Rural, Brave Women
+A Foundation for Brave, Gritty, and Hardworking Rural Women

-Turning Grit into Glitter: Empowering Rural Women One Badass Move at a Time
+Empowering Rural Women One Badass Move at a Time

 It’s simple: we’re here for rural women who’ve had to fight harder than most, and we’re not just giving them a handout—we’re giving them a damn spotlight.